nickyiliwang/portfolio-site-for-mom/README.md

 6) learn instragram layout divs/containers

-7) have an open route that insta/user/34JN$#5234LJKN5334 so anyone can view the project.
+7) have an open route that insta/user/34JN\$#5234LJKN5334 so anyone can view the project.

+8) ideally would be nice to sort by upload date or have user select a sorting method.

 Could: Homepage showcases other user's art